-How to make the best from the worst-shaped rooms
+How to make the best of the worst-shaped rooms.

 In the highly-sought after suburb of South Yarra, the results of the first 24-hour challenge of The Block: Blocktagon 2015 were revealed last night (Monday September 7), dictating the apartment that the new Blockheads will take on, which could potentially determine their fate at auction.

 Located inside the irregular-shaped Blocktagon building, one of the greatest adversities facing the teams is tackling a non-square area for their renovations.
 So this got us thinking; how can homeowners go about renovating and decorating unusual-shaped-- or just plain wonky-- spaces?

 Feedback: Stylistically, the couple didn’t "push the envelope" as their colour palette was a bit "pedestrian" but all in all, the area was well-zoned and finished.

 Feedback: The siblings experienced post-traumatic stress as they waited for their competition results (based on results from last time), but turns out they really gave the room some "soul" with their diagonal feature wall.

 Feedback: The Gold Coast mums have an eye for colour, but terrible time management.

 Feedback: “It’s a pumpkin colour and we don’t do a lot of pumpkin in Australia”-- and with the wrong mattress size, the couple really need to raise the bar for their future renovation endeavors.